XavierChapron/VT_script/README.txt

 ## Usage

 1. For Linux:
-    1. Use ./vt_scan_guy.py and follow the gui inner console recomendations.
+    1. Use ./vt_scan_guy.py and follow the gui inner console recommendations.
     2. Use ./vt_scan.py with -h option to see the help.
-    3. Use ./vt_scan.py with -f option to choose the file you want to scan, the default is input.txt file in the current folder.
+    3. Use ./vt_scan.py with -f option to choose the file you want to scan.

 2. For Windows:
     1. You can use it exactly as on Linux.
-    2. You can execute vt_scan_gui.exe and folow inner console recomendations.
+    2. You can execute vt_scan_gui.exe and folow inner console recommendations.
-    3. You can place in the same folder the executable, the input file name input.txt.
-       Then you can just execute vt_scan.exe
-    4. If you have create the registry key, you can right click on any text file and choose "Analyse with VT_Scan"
+    3. If you have create the registry key, you can right click on any text file and choose "Analyse with VT_Scan"

 In any case, at the end of the scan, a web page should be open with all the results.